-If you have a refrigerator that has a pull-out bottom drawer freezer and have not been able to fit ready-made freezer bins or freezer organizing baskets into it that will help to keep the contents organized, you may like this freezer organizing hack I came up with.
+If you have a refrigerator that has a pull-out bottom drawer freezer and have not been able to fit ready-made freezer bins or freezer organizing baskets into it that will help to keep the contents organized, you may like this freezer organizing hack.

-It is easy to do using dividers I made from sheets of craft store corrugated plastic.
+This smart freezer hack is easy to do using dividers made from sheets of craft store corrugated plastic.

 These dividers are not just for freezers.
 They can be also made to use on any white plastic coated wire closet organizer shelf or basket in your clothes closet, laundry or pantry.